Chris Lytle: Ultimate Fighting Championship

 Lytle defeated Matt Brown on July 3, 2010, at UFC 116 via straight armbar/triangle choke in a rematch from 2007.
 The submission was very technical and was a strong contender for yet another Submission of the Night bonus, but said award was won by Brock Lesnar for the surprising arm triangle choke used on Shane Carwin, a choice that created minor controversy among fans.
 Although not another official fight bonus, Lytle was later awarded an undisclosed bonus for managing another exciting finish.

 Lytle faced former UFC Welterweight Champion Matt Serra on September 25, 2010, at UFC 119 in a rematch of their 2006 bout at The Ultimate Fighter 4 Finale which he won via unanimous decision, out striking Serra throughout all three rounds.

 Lytle was expected to face Carlos Condit on February 27, 2011, at UFC 127.
 However, Condit was forced from the bout after suffering a knee injury while training and replaced by UFC newcomer Brian Ebersole.
 Ebersole defeated Lytle via unanimous decision (30–27, 29–28, and 29–28), winning a $75,000 Fight of the Night award.

 Lytle faced former UFC welterweight title contender Dan Hardy on August 14, 2011, at UFC on Versus 5.
 Chris Lytle stated at the weigh-ins he would retire after the bout regardless of the outcome.
 Regarding his retirement, Chris has been quoted as saying "“I feel like I’m not being the type of dad I want to.
 I got four kids and lots of time I feel just an immense sense of guilt for not being there in times when I should.”
 Lytle defeated Hardy via guillotine choke submission in the third round after being successful early on by utilizing his superior boxing, thus closing out his MMA career with a victory and 10–10 record in the UFC.
 Lytle walked away with Fight of the Night and Submission of the Night honors, and earned a 2012 Softail Blackline motorcycle from Harley-Davidson for the performance.

 Personal life

-Lytle currently resides in New Palestine, Indiana and is married to Kristin and has four children.
-He works full-time as a firefighter at the Indianapolis Fire Department in addition to his fighting career.
+Chris Lytle is a retired firefighter at the Indianapolis Fire Department in addition to his fighting career.
 He also ran for the Indiana State Senate in District 28 in 2012 but lost.

 On July 11, 2014, it was announced that Lytle was the latest to join the panel of MMA analysts for Fox Sports 1.

-Currently Lytle hosts the Lights Out Chris Lytle Show for City 360 TV in Indianapolis, Indiana.
+Currently Lytle has hosted the Lights Out Chris Lytle Show for City 360 TV in Indianapolis, Indiana.

-On July 10, 2020 Lytle, along with Mike Davis and Miguel Iturrate, launched the Lytes Out Podcast.
+On July 10, 2020, Lytle, along with Mike Davis and Miguel Iturrate, launched the Lytes Out Podcast.